GPCRmd/gpcrmd-docs/source/simulations.rst

 Search
 ------

-The `Search` tool is divided into 3 parts:
+The `Search` tool is divided into 4 parts:

 * Filter
+* Exporter
 * Browser
 * List of simulated systems